-Crime Type (Missouri Revised Statues) Definitions Other "sexual assault" crimes compulsion.
-Forcible compulsion includes the use of a substance administered without a victim's knowledge or consent which renders the victim physically or mentally impaired so as to be incapable of making an informed consent to sexual intercourse. ■ Sodomy in the Second Degree (Mo.
-Rev. Stat. § 566.061.1): A person commits the offense of sodomy in the second degree if he or she has deviate sexual intercourse with another person knowing that he or she does so without that person's consent.
-Statutory Sodomy, First Degree (Mo.
-Rev. Stat. § 566.062.1): A person commits the offense of statutory sodomy in the first degree if he or she has deviate sexual intercourse with another person who is less than fourteen years of age. ■ Statutory Sodomy, Second Degree (Mo.
-Rev. Stat. § 566.064.1): A person commits the offense of statutory sodomy in the second degree if being twenty-one years of age or older, he or she has deviate sexual intercourse with another person who is less than seventeen years of age. ■ Child Molestation, First Degree (Mo.
-Rev. Stat. § 566.067.1): A person commits the offense of child molestation in the first degree if he or she subjects another person who is less than fourteen years of age to sexual contact and the offense is an aggravated sexual offense. ■ Child Molestation, Second Degree (Mo.
-Rev. Stat. § 566.068.1): A person commits the offense of child molestation in the second degree if he or she: (1) Subjects a child who is less than twelve years of age to sexual contact; or (2) Being more than four years older than a child who is less than seventeen years of age, subjects the child to sexual contact and the offense is an aggravated sexual offense. ■ Child Molestation, Third Degree (Mo.
-Rev. Stat. § 566.069.1): A person commits the offense of child moles-
+Other "sexual assault" crimes

+or lacks the capacity to consent, or by the use of forcible compulsion.
+Forcible compulsion includes the use of a substance administered without a victim's knowledge or consent which renders the victim physically or mentally impaired so as to be incapable of making an informed consent to sexual intercourse.

+- Sodomy in the Second Degree (Mo.
+Rev. Stat. § 566.061): A person commits the offense of sodomy in the second degree if he or she has deviate sexual intercourse with another person knowing that he or she does so without that person's consent. - Statutory Sodomy, First Degree (Mo.
+Rev. Stat. § 566.062): A person commits the offense of statutory sodomy in the first degree if he or she has deviate sexual intercourse with another person who is less than fourteen (14) years of age. - Statutory Sodomy, Second Degree (Mo.
+Rev. Stat. § 566.064): A person commits the offense of statutory sodomy in the second degree if being twenty-one years of age or older, he or she has deviate sexual intercourse with another person who is less than seventeen years of age. - Child Molestation, First Degree (Mo.
+Rev. Stat. § 566.067): A person commits the offense of child molestation in the first degree if he or she subjects another person who is less than fourteen (14) years of age to sexual contact and the offense is an aggravated sexual offense. - Child Molestation, Second Degree (Mo.
+Rev. Stat. § 566.068): A person commits the offense of child molestation in the second degree if he or she: - (1) Subjects a child who is less than twelve years of age to sexual contact; or (2) Being more than four years older than a child who is less than seventeen years of age, subjects the child to sexual contact and the offense is an aggravated sexual offense. - Child Molestation, Third Degree (Mo.
+Rev. Stat. § 566.069): A person commits the offense of child molestation in the third degree if he or she subjects a child who is less than fourteen years of age to sexual contact. - Child Molestation, Fourth Degree (Mo.
+Rev. Stat. § 566.071): A person commits the offense of child molestation in the fourth degree if, being more than four years older than a child who is less than seventeen years of age, subjects the child to sexual contact. - Sexual Misconduct Involving a Child (Mo.
+Rev. Stat. § 566.083): A person commits the offense of sexual misconduct involving a child if such person: - (1) Knowingly exposes his or her genitals to a child less than fifteen years of age under circumstances in which he or she knows that his or her conduct is likely to cause affront or alarm to the child;